LeeCampbell/IntroToRx/content/11_SchedulingAndThreading.md

 Introducing concurrency to your application will increase its complexity.
 If your application is not noticeably improved by adding a layer of concurrency, then you should avoid doing so.
 Concurrent applications can exhibit maintenance problems with symptoms surfacing in the areas of debugging, testing and refactoring.

 The common problem that concurrency introduces is unpredictable timing.
 Unpredictable timing can be caused by variable load on a system, as well as variations in system configurations (e.g. varying core clock speed and availability of processors).
-These can ultimately can result in race conditions.
-Symptoms of race conditions include out-of-order execution, [deadlocks](http://en.wikipedia.org/wiki/Deadlock), [livelocks](http://en.wikipedia.org/wiki/Deadlock#Livelock) and corrupted state.
+These can ultimately can result in [deadlocks](http://en.wikipedia.org/wiki/Deadlock), [livelocks](http://en.wikipedia.org/wiki/Deadlock#Livelock) and corrupted state.

-In my opinion, the biggest danger when introducing concurrency haphazardly to an application, is that you can silently introduce bugs.
-These defects may slip past Development, QA and UAT and only manifest themselves in Production environments.
+A particularly significant danger of introducing concurrency to an application, is that you can silently introduce bugs.
+Bugs arising from unpredictable timing are notoriously difficult to detect, making easy for these kinds of defects to slip past Development, QA and UAT and only manifest themselves in Production environments.
 Rx, however, does such a good job of simplifying the concurrent processing of observable sequences that many of these concerns can be mitigated.
 You can still create problems, but if you follow the guidelines then you can feel a lot safer in the knowledge that you have heavily reduced the capacity for unwanted race conditions.

 In a later chapter, [Testing Rx](16_TestingRx.html), we will look at how Rx improves your ability to test concurrent workflows.

 ### Lock-ups

-When working on my first commercial application that used Rx, the team found out the hard way that Rx code can most certainly deadlock.
-When you consider that some calls (like `First`, `Last`, `Single` and `ForEach`) are blocking, and that we can schedule work to be done in the future, it becomes obvious that a race condition can occur.
-This example is the simplest block I could think of.
-Admittedly, it is fairly elementary but it will get the ball rolling.
+Rx can simplify handling of concurrency, but it is not immune deadlock.
+Some calls (like `First`, `Last`, `Single` and `ForEach`) are blocking—they do not return until something that they are waiting for occurs.
+The following example shows that this makes it very easy for deadlock to occur:

 ```csharp
 var sequence = new Subject<int>();